quicwg/base-drafts/draft-ietf-quic-recovery.md

 receiving an acknowledgement, except when a client receives an acknowledgment from a server prior to the server validating the client address.
-A client keeps increasing the PTO backoff until the server's address validation completes to ensure the client's anti-deadlock timer is not set too aggressively when the server is slow in responding with handshake data.
+A client keeps increasing the PTO backoff until the server's address validation completes to ensure the client's PTO timer is not set too aggressively when the server is slow in responding with handshake data.

 This exponential reduction in the sender's rate is important because consecutive PTOs might be caused by loss of packets or acknowledgements due to